Your Go-To Walkthrough Site for All Games and Apps - Game8

 Image

-While some older fans of the Baldur’s Gate series consider it controversial for the game to have shifted to a turn-based system instead of the "real-time with pause" combat system, I think it was a good decision on Larian Studios’ part.
+While some older fans of the Baldur’s Gate series consider it controversial for the game to have shifted to a turn-based system instead of the real-time with pause combat system, I think it was a good decision on Larian Studios’ part.
 Not only does it allow BG3 to follow traditional D&D more closely, but it also gives the player the mental space necessary to take advantage of all the features available to them during combat (something I’ll talk about in the next section).
-It’s not an exact 1 to 1 copy of the 5e rule set, but any concessions they’ve made does not take away from the experience at all.
+It’s not an exact 1-to-1 copy of the 5e rule set, but any concessions they’ve made do not take away from the experience at all.
 It’s unpredictable, it’s complex, and it’s fun as heck.

 If you’re looking for a D&D campaign video game, Baldur’s Gate 3 is your best bet.